napframework/nap/readme.md

 The editor (Napkin) depends on QT:

-- Qt 5
+- Qt
-	- x86_64
+	- x86_64 & arm64
-		- The precompiled package uses Qt 5.15 (LTS), although other versions are known to work.
+		- The precompiled package uses Qt 6.5 (LTS), although other versions are known to work.
-		- Go to [qt.io](https://www.qt.io/download) and select **Downloads for open source users**
+		- Go to [qt.io](https://www.qt.io/download-open-source) for open source users
 		- Download the Qt online installer
 		- During installation select **Custom installation**
-		- Filter on the **LTS** category to download and install Qt 5.15 for your target platform
+		- Filter on the **LTS** category to download and install Qt 6.5 for your target platform
-	- ARM
+	- armhf
-		- [Download](https://download.nap-labs.tech/shared/qt-5.15.2-armhf-pi4-raspbian_bullseye.tar.xz) Qt 5.15.2 for Raspberry Pi OS 11 *armhf*
+		- [Download](https://download.nap-labs.tech/shared/qt-5.15.2-armhf-pi4-raspbian_bullseye.tar.xz) Qt 5.15 LTS for Raspberry Pi
-		- [Download](https://download.nap-labs.tech/shared/qt-5.15.2-arm64-ubuntu_20.04.tar.xz) Qt 5.15.2 for Ubuntu 20.04 *arm64*

-Create an environment variable called `QT_DIR` and point it to the directory that contains the QT libraries, for example: `C:\qt\5.12.11\msvc2015_64`.
+Create an environment variable called `QT_DIR` and point it to the directory that contains the QT libraries, for example: `C:\qt\5.15.17\msvc2015_64`.
 The build system uses this environment variable to locate QT.
 Note that only the editor (Napkin) depends on Qt, NAP distributable applications do not have a dependency on Qt.

 ## Create the Solution